 We are happy to consider donations of objects, photographs, archival material, and books that help us tell the story of British Columbia’s maritime culture and heritage.
 It is through the generous support of donors that we have been able to build a significant collection of artefacts that celebrate BC’s maritime past.

 We are extremely thorough about adding to the collection and want to ensure that everything we collect is of high quality and fits within our mandate.
-If you have an artefact you would like to donate, please contact Jillan Valpy at firstname.lastname@example.org.
-If you have archive and/ or library items to donate, please contact Brittany Vis, email@example.com.
-Have both or are unsure which category your item falls into?
-Contact us both!
+If you have any items you would like to donate, please contact Brittany Vis at firstname.lastname@example.org.

 Please note, the Museum will not accept donations that are brought to the Museum without an appointment.